vekonyat/ATC_MiThermometer/README.md

 |     2.5 | Remove TRG/FLG errors, minor optimization
 |     2.6 | Expanding the ranges of threshold parameters (TRG)
 |     2.7 | Reducing power consumption of MHO-C401 (EDP update), adding version for CGG1
+|     2.8 | Added saving binkey to EEP if mi-keys are erased, reduced TX power to 0 dB for defaults.

 ## Applications